johntaraj/Website-Blocker/README.md

 # Host File Blocker

-Host File Blocker is a simple GUI application built with Python and PyQt5 that allows you to block and unblock websites by modifying the `hosts` file on a Windows system.
+Host File Blocker is a simple GUI application built with Python and Tkinter that allows you to block and unblock websites by modifying the `hosts` file on a Windows system.
 It provides an easy-to-use interface for managing blocked websites.

 ## Features